adoptium/blog.adoptium.net/content/blog/java-is-still-free-and-adoptopenjdk-adds-to-your-choices/index.md

 title: Java Is Still Free and AdoptOpenJDK adds to your choices!
 date: "2018-09-17T10:49:44+00:00"
 author: martijnverburg
+description: With the recent changes to Oracle JDK distribution and support there has been considerable uncertainty in the Java ecosystem.
+In particular there is confusion over the rights to use Oracle JDK vs Oracle's OpenJDK builds vs OpenJDK builds from other providers such as AdoptOpenJDK!
 tags:
   - faq
   - overview